Somaliland

 We are working to end FGM in Somaliland by helping communities to learn and openly talk about its damaging effects, running youth groups to help boys and girls speak up to end FGM, and supporting groups to lobby governments to help pass anti-FGM laws.

-Through our work, teenage boys and men are publically declaring that they will not marry women who have had the cut and are being powerful ambassadors.
+Through our work, teenage boys and men are publicly declaring that they will not marry women who have had the cut and are being powerful ambassadors.

-For rural communities like hers, land and livestock are key to survival, but after years of drought she was left with nothing.
-Her animals were now too weak to make meat or milk.
+For rural communities like hers, land and livestock are key to survival, but after years of drought she has been left with nothing.

 Ending FGM in Somaliland